FACTBOX-Shipping firms react to Houthi attacks in the Red Sea | Business

 FACTBOX-Shipping firms react to Houthi attacks in the Red Sea

-Iranian-backed Houthi militants in Yemen have stepped up attacks on vessels in the Red Sea to show their support for Palestinian Islamist group Hamas fighting Israel in Gaza.
+Iranian-backed Houthi militants in Yemen have stepped up attacks on vessels in the Red Sea since November to show their support for Palestinian Islamist group Hamas fighting Israel in Gaza.

 Below are actions take by companies (in alphabetical order): C.H.
 ROBINSON